 Even if the symptoms you experienced after your vaccine are not in the above list, you may still have a vaccination injury.

 The U.S. Department of Health and Human Services maintains the National Vaccine Injury Compensation Program.
-Hiring a Louisville legal professional can help determine if you qualify for compensation.
+Hiring a qualified Louisville legal professional can help determine if you qualify for compensation.

 Work With an Experienced Local Lawyer In Louisville, Kentucky

 The purpose of a vaccine is to improve your quality of life by keeping you healthy.
-Unfortunately, if you suffer a serious injury after a vaccination, your life may never be the same again.
+Unfortunately, if you suffer an injury after a vaccination, your life may never be the same again.